The following are answers to the most frequently asked questions about voting rights and relevant laws.

-The Voting Rights Act of 1965 protects every American against racial discrimination in voting.
+The Voting Rights Act of 1965 (VRA) protects every American against racial discrimination in voting.
 This law also protects the voting rights of many people who have limited English skills.
 It stands for the principle that everyone's vote is equal, and that neither race nor language should shut any of us out of the political process.
-You can find the Voting Rights Act in the United States Code at 42 U.S.C.
-1973 to 1973aa-6.

-The Voting Rights Act bans all kinds of racial discrimination in voting.
-For years, many states had laws on their books that served only to prevent minority citizens from voting.
+The VRA bans all racial discrimination in voting.
+For years, many states had laws that served only to prevent minority citizens from voting.
 Some of these laws required people to take a reading test or interpret some passage out of the Constitution in order to vote, or required people registering to vote to bring someone already registered who would vouch for their "good character."
-The Voting Rights Act made these and other discriminatory practices illegal, and gave private citizens the right to sue in federal court to stop them.
-In recent times, courts have applied the Act to end race discrimination in the method of electing state and local legislative bodies and in the choosing of poll officials.
+The VRA made these and other discriminatory practices illegal, and gave private citizens the right to sue in federal court.
+Courts have applied the Act to end race discrimination in the method of electing state and local legislative bodies and in the choosing of poll officials.

-No. The Voting Rights Act is a permanent federal law.
+No. The VRA is permanent law.
 Moreover, the equal right to vote regardless of race or color is protected by the Fifteenth Amendment to the U.S. Constitution, which has been part of our law since the end of the Civil War.
-And in case after case, our courts have held that the right to vote is fundamental.
-Voting rights will not expire, but it has seen some changes over the years.
+Courts have held that the right to vote is fundamental.
+Voting rights will not expire, but there are changes over the years.